 More perks of auction listings:

-• Auctions and betting are an exciting processes that attract buyers.
+- Auctions and betting are an exciting processes that attract buyers

-• The bidding can offer you a better price than you expected.
+- The bidding can offer you a better price than you expected

-• You may be charged an insertion fee to list your item.
+- You may be charged an insertion fee to list your item.
 You will receive one insertion fee credit for each auction-style listing if that listed item sells.
-(Exclusions apply.)
+Exclusions apply

-• You can place the first 250 auction listings every month for free.
+- You can place the first 250 auction listings every month for free

-• eBay Store subscribers can create up to 2500 free auction listings per month.
+- eBay Store subscribers can create up to 2500 free auction listings per month

 Choose auction listings when:

-• You're unsure of the value of your item and want the eBay Marketplace to determine it.
+- You're unsure of the value of your item and want the eBay marketplace to determine it

-• Your item is unique or hard-to-find, meaning it may attract demand and spur a bidding war.
+- Your item is unique or hard-to-find, meaning it may attract demand and spur a bidding war

-• Your item's market value may fluctuate due to seasonality or popularity.
+- Your item's market value may fluctuate due to seasonality or popularity

-From January 31, 2022 your item purchase history page displays prices including VAT
+Your item purchase history page displays prices including VAT

-Now VAT is included in the price of the item purchase history page as well.
-This is how sellers and buyers see prices:
+VAT is included in the price of the item purchase history page.
+It is in compliance with the EU tax legislation and helps buyers see complete information.

-• A seller: all prices are visible
+- A seller: all prices are visible

-• A logged-in buyer that bought the item before: Buy It Now price + their purchase price via Best Offer
+- A logged-in buyer that bought the item before: Buy It Now price + their purchase price via Best Offer

-• A logged-in buyer in the anonymous mode or a buyer that hasn’t logged in: only Buy It Now price is visible (if the listing is not private)
+- A logged-in buyer in the anonymous mode or a buyer that hasn’t logged in: only Buy It Now price is visible (if the listing is not private)

 Did you know?
 Listings that have titles with more than 60 characters have a 1.5 greater chance of selling.

-An effective Item Title should be clear but concise and informative.
+An effective item title should be clear but concise and informative.
 According to eBay rules, you can use only 80 characters, so the title should be carefully considered.

 Include keywords in the title that customers are likely to use in their search queries.
 If you are listing the item with variations (e.g., when a dress is presented in different colors), you do not need to give details of all variations in the title.
 They are indexed automatically and will come up according to the search terms used by the buyer.